Executive Search in Brazil: How to Hire Senior Leaders in a Complex Market

 • Strong HQ-driven operating models

-• Cross-market or global standardization initiatives
+• Cross-market or global standardisation initiatives

-According to BCG’s research on leadership effectiveness, cross-border executives succeed primarily when cultural adaptability and local empowerment are explicitly assessed—not assumed.
+According to BCG’s research on leadership effectiveness, cross-border executives succeed primarily when cultural adaptability and local empowerment are explicitly assessed — not assumed.

 Compliance, privacy, and risk exposure

-According to Chambers Global, executive employment disputes in Brazil often arise from misaligned contract structures, incentive plans, or termination clauses—particularly in multinational environments.
+Employment risk at senior levels.
+According to Chambers Global, executive employment disputes in Brazil often arise from misaligned contract structures, incentive plans, or termination clauses — particularly in multinational environments.
+This makes early legal alignment a core part of talent hiring, not a post-offer formality.

-According to the Brazilian Data Protection Authority (ANPD), recruitment and executive profiling activities fall under LGPD obligations, including transparency, lawful purpose, and data minimization.
+Data protection and executive search.
+According to the Brazilian Data Protection Authority (ANPD), recruitment and executive profiling activities fall under LGPD obligations, including transparency, lawful purpose, and data minimisation.
+For companies running international searches, this has direct implications for candidate data sharing, assessment tools, interview documentation, and long-term data storage.

 What a robust search process looks like